SPX (NYSE:SPXC) Releases FY 2021 Earnings Guidance

-SPX (NYSE:SPXC) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.170-2.370 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.200.
+SPX (NYSE:SPXC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $2.170-2.370 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.200.
 The company issued revenue guidance of $1.25 billion-1.25 billion, compared to the consensus revenue estimate of $1.69 billion.

-SPXC has been the topic of a number of research reports.
-Zacks Investment Research lowered SPX from a hold rating to a strong sell rating in a research report on Wednesday.
-Sidoti started coverage on SPX in a report on Tuesday, April 20th.
+A number of equities analysts have recently issued reports on SPXC shares.
+Oppenheimer reiterated a buy rating and set a $72.00 price objective on shares of SPX in a research note on Tuesday, June 15th.
+Zacks Investment Research lowered SPX from a hold rating to a strong sell rating in a research report on Wednesday, June 16th.
+Finally, Sidoti assumed coverage on SPX in a research report on Tuesday, April 20th.
 They set a buy rating on the stock.
-Finally, Oppenheimer reiterated a buy rating and issued a $72.00 price objective on shares of SPX in a report on Tuesday.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
-The stock presently has a consensus rating of Buy and a consensus price target of $70.50.
+One equities research analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus target price of $70.50.

 SPX Company Profile